 Splenic Artery (Largest Branch)

 It’s unusually tortuous.
 It runs horizontally to the left, along the upper border of the body and tail of the pancreas, crosses in front of left suprarenal gland and anterior surfaceof the upper part of kidney to goes into the lienorenal ligament via which it reaches the hilum of spleen.
-Here it splits into 5 or more segmental branches, which goes into the spleen to provide it.
+Here it splits into 5 or more segmental branches, which goes into the spleen to supply it.

 The splenic artery along with terminal segmental branches to the spleen produces the following branches:

-- Pancreatic branches: They may be numerous and provide whole of the pancreas with the exception of the head.
-The referred to as pancreatic branches are large and continuous, viz., (i) dorsal pancreatic artery which normally appears from the splenic artery near its origin, (ii) great pancreatic artery (arteria pancreatica magna) which enters the body of pancreas and runs along the main pancreatic duct, and (iii) caudal pancreatic arteries which provide the tail.
+- Pancreatic branches: They may be numerous and supply whole of the pancreas with the exception of the head.
+The referred to as pancreatic branches are large and continuous, viz., (i) dorsal pancreatic artery which normally appears from the splenic artery near its origin, (ii) great pancreatic artery (arteria pancreatica magna) which enters the body of pancreas and runs along the main pancreatic duct, and (iii) caudal pancreatic arteries which supply the tail.
 The pancreatic branches anastomose freely with every other and 1 of these is named inferior pancreatic artery.

 - Left gastroepiploic artery: It originates from the terminal part of the splenic artery near the hilum of spleen and runs along the greater curvature of the stomach, and ends by anastomosing with the right gastroepiploic artery.